Your home opens securely when you arrive.

 Works offline

-No internet required for the gate to open
+No internet required for core auto-open.

 The clicker security problem